jasonmadigan/ha-esb-faults/README.md

 ##  Installation

 You will need [HACS](https://hacs.xyz) installed in your Home Assistant server.
-Install the integration and you will then be asked to enter:
+Install the integration by installing this repository as a Custom Respository (working on adding this to the default HACS integration set).
+Then, navigate to Integrations, Add an Integration and select ESB Faults.
+You will then be asked to enter:

 * Latitude: Your location latitude
 * Longitude: Your location longitude